Blending Transactions

 This will create a new transaction on every entity in the path going downwards

-This holds the new values that should be created for each newly created Transaction.
+This holds the new values that should be created for each newly created Transaction.- Aggregates

 This is how the values should be allocated across multiple transactions